elixirschool/telemetry-code-along/post_2.md

 Phew!

-Let's take a deper dive into this process by taking a look at some source code.
+Let's take a deeper dive into this process by taking a look at some source code.

+### `TelemetryMetricsStatsd` Attaches Events to Handlers and Config Data

-When our supervisor starts the `TelemetryMetricsStatsd` GenServer, the GenServer's `init/1` function calls on `TelemetryMetricsStatsd.EventHandler.attach/7` with an argument of the metrics list:
+When our supervisor starts the `TelemetryMetricsStatsd` GenServer, the GenServer's `init/1` function calls on `TelemetryMetricsStatsd.EventHandler.attach/7` with a set of arguments that includes the metrics list we provided.
+This in turn executes a call to `:telemetry.attach/4`:

 ```elixir
 def attach(metrics, reporter, mtu, prefix, formatter, global_tags) do